uhasker/getting-things-done-in-next-js/src/chapter4/06-working-with-multiple-tables.md

 |         |                       |             | 3          | Have fun                  |
 ```

+Of course, you can achieve the same effect by using a left join here and just swapping the order of the `task` and `project` table in the statement.

 ### Association Tables

 So far the relationships we worked with were **one-to-many relationships** (or many-to-one relationships depending on your point of view).